fridanellros/ansible-role-virtualbox-desktop-guest/README.md

 Author Information
 ------------------

-Created by Peter Mosmans.
+Adapted/forked by Frida Nellros .

-Contributions by Isaac Kim and Fred Leger.
+Original created by Peter Mosmans, with contributions by Isaac Kim and Fred Leger.